schollz/acrostic/README.md

 ![img](https://user-images.githubusercontent.com/6550035/148664651-35ae313d-be73-445a-9c39-1e193d3bd3ba.png)

 acrostic lets you stack monophonic sound sources into chords with subtle melodies. basically, it is a sequencer that sends out one note at a time from chords to use the loops to record the entire chord phrase.
-I've used just this script (+tapedeck) to [record my entire album "generations"](https://infinitedigits.bandcamp.com/album/generations).

-this script originated as an addition to the [norns *oooooo* script](https://llllllll.co/t/oooooo/35828/476?u=infinitedigits) but I've broken it out into its own script with "acrostic". the major benefits in this script are:
+I used this script to [record an entire album "generations"](https://infinitedigits.bandcamp.com/album/generations). this script originated as an addition to the [norns *oooooo* script](https://llllllll.co/t/oooooo/35828/476?u=infinitedigits) but I've broken it out into its own thing.

-- up to 8 chords can be added
-- each chord has six notes that can be rearranged / modified
-- each chord can be set to 0-16 beats long
-- everything is accessible through the UI
-- additional controls for gating/adding notes
-- grid sequencer
+you can read more about the theory below, but the gist of acrostic is that it will play a series of chords one note at a time at different octaves. the sequenced notes are then fed back into acrostic and are sampled in quantized loops that will combine to form the semblance of bass, pad, and melody lines. you can add up to 8 chords with any number of beats per chord, and each chord has six notes that can be re-arranged and modified. you can use any instrument you want - midi, CV, or the internal engine (the "phantom"). like *oooooo* each of the six tracks have random lfos in their amplitude/pan so it sounds as if they are "swirling" around.

 I recorded a tutorial that includes a demo, a quick start and a in-depth overview: